-1. Chancellors, Laboratory Directors\, the Vice President-Agriculture and Natural Resources, and the Senior Vice President-Administration responsible for ensuring that departments and other units under their respective jurisdictions comply with all records privacy and access requirements.
+1. Chancellors, Laboratory Directors, the Vice President - Agriculture and Natural Resources, and the Senior Vice President - Administration responsible for ensuring that departments and other units under their respective jurisdictions comply with all records privacy and access requirements.
 To facilitate this responsibility, and because of the complexity of the task of implementing access and privacy requirements and the likelihood of lawsuits if requirements are not met, each of these officers appoints a senior officer as Coordinator of Information Practices.

-\Los Alamos National Scientific Laboratory is expected to comply with all policy and procedural requirements for privacy of and access to information, although it should be understood that the Civil Remedies and Penalties section of the State of California Information Practices Act and Public Records Act may not be applicable in New Mexico.
+Los Alamos National Scientific Laboratory is expected to comply with all policy and procedural requirements for privacy of and access to information, although it should be understood that the Civil Remedies and Penalties section of the State of California Information Practices Act and Public Records Act may not be applicable in New Mexico.

-- 2. The local Coordinators of Information Practices are responsible for developing privacy and access guidelines, as well as providing technical and practical assistance to all offices at their locations.
+2. The local Coordinators of Information Practices are responsible for developing privacy and access guidelines, as well as providing technical and practical assistance to all offices at their locations.
 To assure that local records procedures and practices are consistent with University policies and Federal and State laws, the Coordinators are responsible for liaison with the Office of the President Coordinator of Information Practices and Special Projects.
-In fulfilling these responsibilities, local Coordinators shall: - -understand legal requirements, including the differences between confidential, personal, and non-personal information; - prepare a yearly inventory of personal and confidential records systems for ultimate transmittal to the State; and - -periodically review record systems to ensure that files are maintained with accuracy, relevance, timeliness, and completeness.
+In fulfilling these responsibilities, local Coordinators shall:

+--periodically review record systems to ensure that files are maintained with accuracy, relevance, timeliness, and completeness.